galopago/stm32-industrial-control-boards/f103rbt-8di-6do-3ai-232/README.md

 | Digital Ouptuts | 6 relay
 | Analog inputs   | 3 non isolated, resistor divisor 15K/30K
 | Serial port     | RS232

-This boards are usually equipped with relay outputs, opticaly isolated digital inputs, RS232 serial port, 24VDC input power.
-Are enclosed in a convenient plastic din rail compatible mount enclosure, and screw terminals for input/outpus.
-This is a collective effort to document pinmaps for most common types of board available on online markets, so they will be usable with different firmware and build tools, like arduino.

 ## Pinout